arben-adm/speech-to-text/README.md

     - Edit the system prompt if needed
     - The processed text will be displayed and can be downloaded

+### Provider-Specific Notes

+#### Groq
+- Groq only supports the `whisper-large-v3` model for transcription
+- If you select any other transcription model with Groq, it will automatically use `whisper-large-v3`
+- The application handles this gracefully and provides appropriate warnings

 ## How it Works

 1. The `AudioTranscriber` class initializes speech recognition
 2. Audio is either recorded via microphone or loaded from a file
-3. Audio quality is automatically optimized
+3. Audio quality is automatically optimized (downsampled to 16kHz mono)
-4. Transcription is performed via the chosen AI API (Groq or OpenAI)
+4. Transcription is performed via the chosen AI API (Groq, OpenAI, or OpenRouter)
 5. The recognized text is returned and can be further processed
 6. The `TextProcessor` class processes the transcribed text based on the chosen prompt template
+7. Robust error handling catches and provides user-friendly messages for common issues

 ## System Requirements